 What Are The Pros and Cons of Propagating Plants with Cutting vs Seeds?

-The two most common ways to propagate plants are by seed or vegetative cuttings (stem, root, leaf, or tissue culture).
+The two most common ways to propagate plants are seed or vegetative cuttings (stem, root, leaf, or tissue culture).
 While seeds preserve genetic diversity and give rise to new varieties, vegetative propagation can clone and preserve existing varieties.
 Here are some pros and cons of seeds and cutting.

 Pros of Seeds

 - Seeds are genetically distinct from each other and their parent plants.

 - Desirable traits can be selected via careful plant breeding.

 - Seeds create and protect genetic diversity.
 Genetic diversity creates resiliency from climate, pests, and disease stresses.